attrace/homepage/about/referral-farming.md

 The second update was introcucing the concept of Referral Farming.

 ## What is Referral Farming
 Referral Farming works in a similar way to Farming on a DEX, where yield farming-like rewards will be distributed for successful referrals (instead of providing liquidity).
+The concept of farming is that a project dedicates a daily budget to promote its tokenised asset.
+As an example, when a new crypto currency is launched, it could dedicate a daily budget to promote this token.
+The moment a promoter is joining this farm, and succesfully onboarded a buyer for this token, the daily budget is devided over these two players.

-The upside of this is that it will create the same incentives as with Farming (or Staking): The first participant gets the highest yield/commission, which will then go down with more value being contributed.
+This creates the urgency to to start promoting a newly created farm ASAP, as the rewards will be higher if you are an early adopter of the project.
+The first participant gets the highest yield/commission, which will then go down with more value being contributed.

 The Attrace team believes this will have a large impact on Promoter adoption of the Attrace protocol as it has been a proven model for DEXs; it simply has never been done before for referral payouts.

 Currently, there are two Referral Farm types supported.

 ### Sponsored Referral Farm
-Created by Projects, where Promoters earn farming-like returns in the Project native crypto.
+Sponsored referral farms are farms created by projects in which they the daily reward is setup in the native promoted token.
+In other words, the promoters earn farming-like returns in the Project native crypto.
-#### Example

 As an example, imagine $MASK creates a sponsored farn with 1000 $MASK daily rewards.
 - A promoter creates a link of this farm, and shares it on its Twitter.
 - One of its Twitter followers, follows the link, signs it.
 With this signature, a so called 'Proof of Recommendation' is stored within the Attrace Oracles